sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/singlenode.markdown

 ## Python joblib

-Joblib is an alternative method of evaluating functions for a list of inputs in Python, with the work distributed over multiple CPUs in a node.
+Joblib is an alternative method of evaluating functions for a list of inputs in Python with the work distributed over multiple CPUs in a node.
 It is included as part of the SciPy-bundle environment module.

 A particular advantage of joblib over multiprocessing is that it can be easily adapted to implement parallelism over multiple nodes in a cluster by using the [Dask](https://dask.org/) backend as discussed in the [Advanced topics](../../advanced/ensemble/joblib/) section.
 For now we will restrict ourselves to the standard backend which is restricted to parallelism over a single node.

 <details markdown="block" class="detail">
-  <summary>An example Python joblib script.</summary>
+  <summary>An example Python joblib code.</summary>
 This squares the first `N` integers, distributing the work over a pool of `p` processes.

 <p class="codeblock-label">example_joblib.py</p>